 - Topographic maps

-Do your research before you head out so that you know (at least) approximately how long it will take you and what the distance is.
+Do your research before you head out so that you know approximately how long it will take you and what the distance is.

 What time of year are you going?

-Depending on the time of year, can influence what you put in your day pack.
+Depending on the time of year, can influence what to bring for hiking.
 For example:

-- Spring/Fall: Make sure you pack gloves, toque, microspikes, gaitors
+- Spring/Fall: Make sure you pack gloves, toque, microspikes, gaiters.

 - Summer: You might want extra water and sunscreen.